ilveth/eve-l-preview/README.md

 ## Installation

-### Binary
+### Binary (Recommended)

+> [!TIP]
+>This is the recommended way to run eve-l-preview for non-tinkerers unless you already have cargo installed or you use the nix package manager.

-Prebuilt static binaries (linked against musl64) are available on the releases page.
+Prebuilt static binaries (linked against musl64) are available on the [releases](https://github.com/ilveth/eve-l-preview/releases) page.
 No external runtime dependencies are required.

 ### Nix